 - St. Volodymyr Villa Corp. - Saskatoon

-Come out on Sunday, June 10th at 1:30 pm, and join with the Sisters of St. Joseph, as we celebrate together with the June birthday celebrants, their families and the residents for an afternoon Birthday Party celebration, sponsored by Ss.
-Peter & Paul Parish Branch, Saskatoon, with fellowship, snacks and entertainment.
+Come out and join the Sisters of St. Joseph as we celebrate with the November birthday celebrants, their families and the residents for an afternoon Birthday Celebration with snacks, entertainment and fellowship.

 Upcoming Birthday Celebrations

 Submitted by St. Joseph’s Home.
 St. Joseph’s Home, an affiliate of the Saskatoon Health Region is home for 80 residents.
 St. Joseph’s Home offers daily religious services and emphasis on the Ukrainian way of life.

 Saskatchewan is truly a land of living skies, endless fields, and hard-working people.
 This is clearly evident at St. Joseph’s Home.

 We are blessed to serve our beautiful senior population, many of whom are passionate and successful farmers, who, by their selfless dedication and tireless work, built our province by providing bread on our tables.
 We still are reaping the fruits of their labour and perseverance.
 Everything starts with one little seed.
 All life is all about the growth, nurturing, care, patience and love.